FHantke/brave-browser-wiki/Desktop-Release-Checklist.md

 - [ ] Double check the previous release/milestone and ensure everything has been QA'd
   - **Note:** If there's issues that need to be checked, create a `master` GH issue that lists the issues that need to be QA'd
 - [ ] Consult with the security team to ensure that all security issues have been included.
-   - [ ] Release using the `critical` feature that will force users to update/restart if there's a zero day vulnerability that's being exploited
+   - [ ] Release using the `critical` feature (forces users to update/restart) if there's a zero day vulnerability being exploited
 - [ ] Consult with PR team (@catherinecorre) and provide heads up on release timing, screenshots, other deliverables.

 ### Release Notes to Staging